AbasimaEtim/Global-Deforestation-Analysis_SQL_Project/README.md

 ![](view_the_files.png)

 4. ### CHECKING FOR NULL VALUES
-- Checking for NULL values in the forest_area and land_area tables
+- Checking for NULL values in the forest_area, land_area tables and region
 - In Forest_Area, null values were found in "FOREST_AREA_SQKM"
 - In Land_Area, null values were found in "total_area_sq_mi"
 - In Region, null values were found in income_group and was replaced with 'Unknown'